samvtran/p5-Flowdock/README.md

 use Data::Dumper;
 print Dumper($response);
 ```
-list_flows returns an array of hashes while get_flow returns a single hash of the flow.
+For Flowdock::REST, list_flows returns an array of hashes while get_flow returns a single hash of the flow.

+For Flowdock::Stream, stream_flows and stream_flow return a hash of whatever was sent from the server.